SherinBojappa/GraphML/link_prediction/README.txt

 3. Graph neural network then uses these extracted edges to find neighbors of a node.
 4. The graph convolutional layers use mean aggregation for neighbours with concatenation of previous layer representations to get the final node features.
-5. The node representation for the target and source node is then concatenated and passed to a multi-class classifier using an MLP and logits are obtained.
+5. The node representation for the target and source node is then combined, it was observed that element wise multiplication of source and target embeddings provides better performance than concatenation of source and target embeddings; this is then passed to a classifier using an MLP and logits are obtained.
 6. These logits are converted into probabilities by passing it through a sigmoid layer and this is used as prediction of link between source and target nodes.
 7. The best model based on validation accuracy is saved under best_model and this is loaded for predictions.